- For years SAP has said that Fiori and Personas were commercially successful and broadly used products.

 - In this article, we review the accuracy of this claim.

-This statement may seem to come from IDG in their coverage of SAP, but it was prompted by the information offered by SAP.
-IDG is another passive media entity that does what it is told by its funders.
+This statement may seem to come from IDG in their SAP coverage, but it was prompted by the information offered by SAP.
+IDG is another passive media entity that does what its funders tell it.
 IDG made the following comment, which we covered in the article Understanding Why Fiori Will Not Survive.
+Quote – By including a user experience based on SAP Fiori and SAP Screen Personas within SAP licensed software, SAP makes widely available a personalized, responsive, simple UX for its customers, – unquote said Henry Morris, senior VP, Worldwide Software and Services Research, IDC.
+You will learn about SAP’s accuracy on the widespread use of Fiori being inevitable.

 What Actually Happened with Fiori and Personas Along the Stated Dimensions?